All Aboard! Important Vocabulary for Spanish Train Travel

 Words and Phrases for a Smooth Ride

 Plopped into your seat and ready to enjoy the ride?
 Don’t do it in silence!
 Spaniards are, to put it mildly, a talkative bunch, and this is all the better for your language skills.
-Feel free to chat up your neighbors.
+Feel free to chat to your neighbors.

 Hola, ¿qué tal? — Hello, how is it going?